 - Taking everyone out for lunch to a place voted best by the employees – during a harsh work month.

-- Surprise your team with an outing for a movie or a live comic show.
+- Surprise your team with an outing for a movie or a live comedy show.

 - Organize contests during festivals or even otherwise.
 For example, you can have a cubicle decorating content and give out awards to the most beautifully decorated one.
 You can also organize informal sessions where you could give recognition and rewards to top performers of that month and give them funny titles and gifts.